Porters Pass Circuit (Via Colliers Causeway and Centennial Glen)

 Centennial Grove Grotto Canyon

-In the warmer summer months, the Centennial Grove Grotto Canyon is a lovely spot for a splash.
-It’s a beautiful and unique sight that has received a lot of attention on social media channels.
+In summer, the Centennial Grove Grotto Canyon is a lovely spot for a splash.
+It’s a beautiful and unique sight that has received a lot of attention on social media channels recently.

 Once you’ve finished exploring Centennial Grove Grotto Canyon, retrace your steps to the junction and make your way up the steps to Centennial Glen.